jliphard/wearable_nRF52_Firmware/README.md

 # MENTAID firmware

 This is the firmware for a Stanford University-funded wearable.
-The wearable collects information from about sensors, logs this information, and can send it into the cloud if and when the wearer wishes to do so.
-The iOS code is also availible, please see https://github.com/jliphard/wearable_nRF52_iOS).
+The wearable collects information from about 10 sensors, logs this information, and can send it into the cloud if and when the wearer wishes to do so.
+The iOS code is also available, please see https://github.com/jliphard/wearable_nRF52_iOS).
 The code is under very active development, so expect thimngs to change rapidly without notice.

 1/ The ADC, I2C/TWI, BME280, and the SPI FLASH are functional and tested.